-All personal information provided will be treated with the strictest of confidence and in accordance with the Data Protection Act 1998.
+All personal information provided will be treated with the strictest of confidence and in accordance with the General Data Protection Regulations (GDPR) which came into effect on 25 May 2018.

-Personal data will only be processed with the consent of the individual for the purpose of administering a Disclosure application.
-Any information provided will be securely held on a password-protected database with access restricted to named individuals who require access as part of their normal duties.
+Personal data will only be processed as part of administering a DBS application.
+Any information provided will be securely held on a password protected database with access restricted to named individuals who require access as part of their normal duties.

-Information will not be shared with any other parties outside of the DBS process, except where required by Law, without the express consent of the individual.
-If as a RB we utilise a third party supplier who has access to DBS electronic application data then this third party has been approved prior by DBS to process and handle this data securely.
+Information will not be shared with any other parties outside of the employment contracts, except where required by Law, without the express consent of the individual.
 All information held following a DBS application will be securely destroyed when no longer required.

-In line with Section 7 of the Data Protection Act, an applicant will be provided with a copy of any information we hold on them, on request.
+In line with the GDPR, an applicant will be provided with a copy of any information we hold on them, on request.